Army Body Fat guide

 Best uses

-• Avoid treating the page as an official military decision.
+• Avoid treating a quick web estimate as an official military decision.

 What this calculator is for

-The Army Body Fat Calculator provides an educational tape-method estimate.
-It is not an official record, waiver, or pass/fail decision.
+The Army Body Fat Calculator provides an educational one-site tape estimate.
+It uses the current Army-style equation from the DA Form 5500/5501 worksheets, but it is not an official record, waiver, flagging decision, or pass/fail decision.

 What to enter